-1. To find out the present educational scenario of Scheduled Caste.

-2. To understand about the Innovative Teaching Strategies.
+- 1. To find out the present educational scenario of Scheduled Caste. - 2.
+To understand about the Innovative Teaching Strategies. - 3.
+To identify the innovative teaching strategies which are related with educational improvement of Scheduled Caste learners?

 Methodology:

 The present study employed a secondary survey method, gathering information through a documentary survey that included sources such as census reports, books, journals, and more.